dautermann/500pxDemoBrowser/README.md

 3)

 I can think of a few Unit / XCTests that I could possibly do, but I ran out of time to work these up.

+4)

+More visual polish (translucent / opaque under the photo table / collection view on the main screen) and more user-friendly bells & whistles.